 Add 2 tablespoons of finely grated parmesan cheese.

-Simmer and stir the sauce, till it reduces to a medium thin sauce consistency.
+Simmer and reduce the sauce, till it becomes a medium thin sauce consistency.

 Add sea salt and black pepper.

-Add 3 or 4 pinches of chopped green fennel leaf.
+Add 3 pinches of chopped green fennel leaf.

 Add the peeled blanched Yukon Gold potatoes.

 Pour the gratinee into an oven proof casserole dish.

 Arrange the potatoes in the casserole dish, so they are evenly spaced around the border of the dish.

 Sprinkle a couple pinches of fine bread crumbs over the potatoes and around the border of the casserole.

 Bake the gratinee casserole dish in a 350º oven, till a few light golden highlights appear.